Hadji Murat (novella): Character list

 She befriends Murat and feels shocked by the cruelty of men at war when she sees his severed head.

 Themes

-Hadji Murat is very different than the other works Tolstoy produced around the same time.
-In The Devil (1889), The Kreutzer Sonata (1890), "Father Sergius" (1898), Resurrection (1899), "Master and Man" (1895), and The Forged Coupon (1905), the emphasis is on man's moral duties which is not the case in Hadji Murat.
-Tolstoy usually has the protagonists go through a process of "purification", where they learn something about an ethical ideal.
-Hadji Murat is a unique story by Tolstoy because this does not occur.
-Instead in Tolstoy's old age he returned to writing about memories from his youth.
-Hadji Murat is a story that consists of negative themes which is unusual for Tolstoy.
-He portrays the negative side of man doubting that there is goodness in any man at all.
-Rebecca Ruth Gould has described Hadji Murat along with Tolstoy's other writings on the Caucasus, as "ethnographic footnotes informing the reader about the history, languages, and customs of Russia’s enemies."
+Hadji Murat is very different from the other works Tolstoy produced around the same time.
+In The Devil (1889), The Kreutzer Sonata (1890), "Father Sergius" (1898), Resurrection (1899), "Master and Man" (1895), and The Forged Coupon (1905), the emphasis is primarily on moral duty and spiritual purification.
+Literary scholar Edmund Heier notes that Hadji Murat is unique among Tolstoy's late fiction because its protagonist does not undergo moral transformation or embrace an ethical ideal, presenting an unsparing depiction of human violence and institutional cruelty.
+Rebecca Ruth Gould has described Hadji Murat, along with Tolstoy's other writings on the Caucasus, as "ethnographic footnotes informing the reader about the history, languages, and customs of Russia’s enemies."

 Symbolism

 The narrator encounters two thistles at the beginning of the story.
 The first thistle is crimson colored and very prickly, so he has to go around to avoid it.
 He desperately wants it for his bouquet, but, while he is trying to uproot it, he accidentally destroys its beauty.
 Shortly afterward, he finds the second thistle, which has been run over and stands half-broken, though it still looks resilient.
 After the events unfold, Hadji Murat becomes the thistle that grew on Russian soil but is ignored or destroyed.